Driving a Motorbike in Vietnam

 Rent A Bike says: It is uncomfortable but ‘pushing in’ is necessary.

 Tip 12 – Prepare to be passed in a risky manner.

 Passing is often done in situations that US or European drivers would consider very risky.
 Expect to overtake on dangerous sections and even when little safe space is available.
 Undertaking and overtaking are equally common.
 When the two vehicles appear head to head everybody slows down right away and makes room.
 Somehow it almost always seems to work out.

 Rent A Bike says: Don’t try this but recognize that it happens and ‘Be Prepared’

 Driving in Vietnam is DANGEROUS

 Driving a motorbike is no joke.
 You must keep your wits about you.
 It is very difficult to give a ‘one size fits all’ guide as to how to behave on the roads.
 So, bearing in mind a few of the things above will be a good start to keeping you a little safer.

 Lots of people drive here and have little to no problem.
 However, you can never control your surroundings (the other driver) and defensive (cautious) driving is the best chance you have of staying safe.

 Rent A bike offers driving lessons for all.
 Riding a motorbike can be intimidating, especially for first-time riders.
 You will learn about the bike and how to ride at your own pace.
 We take you through step by step so you don’t feel overwhelmed and will get to practice in a quiet area.

-Contact us if you are interested in taking a driving lesson to help you become familiar with the bikes we rent and the local traffic conditions or if you would like to rent a motorbike in Vietnam.
+Contact us if you are interested in taking a driving lesson, wanting more motorbike riding tips to help you become familiar with the bikes we rent and the local traffic conditions or if you would like to rent a motorbike in Vietnam.